olivcha/olivcha/README.md

 - 👋 Hi, I’m @olivcha
-- 👀 I’m interested in programming and data science
+- 👀 I’m interested in software engineering and data science
-- 🌱 I’m currently learning C++ and preparing for my studies at Imperial College London (MSc Computing).
-I've also studied HTML, CSS, JS, and Python before.
+- 📖 I’m currently an MSc Computing student at Imperial College London (2022/2023)
-- 📫 How to reach me : olivia.chavigny@gmail.com
+- 📫 How to reach me : ohchavigny@gmail.com

 <!---
 olivcha/olivcha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.